 Columbus Convention Center

 10 AM PDT

-Transportation Security Administration (TSA) Public Affairs Manager Suzanne Trevino will participate in a media availability about paperless boarding pass technology with Continental Airlines representatives
+Transportation Security Administration (TSA) Public Affairs Manager Suzanne Trevino will conduct a media event and press availability with Continental Airlines representatives on paperless boarding pass technology

 John Morton is the Assistant Secretary for U.S. Immigration and Customs Enforcement